YaxuanSeanZhang/yaxuanseanzhang.github.io/content/_index.md

               Responsibilities include:
               * Designed a SQL pipeline to fetch and process real-time traffic data into an interactive web map dashboard.
               * Implemented a Generalized Additive Model (GAM) for traffic volume forecasting.
-              * Conducted QAQC and visualization for transit data and delivered insights to stakeholders.
+              * Conducted transit data QAQC and visualization and delivered insights to stakeholders.

         - title: Geospatial Data Analyst
           company: University of Minnesota